efficient/HERD/README.md

 Initial setup:
 -------------

+1. I assume that the machines are named: `node-i.RDMA.fawn.apt.emulab.net` starting from `i = 1`.
+  * The experiment requires at least `(1 + (NUM_CLIENTS / num_processes))` machines.
+	`node-1` is the server machine.
+  	`NUM_CLIENTS` is the total number of client processes, defined in `common.h`.
+	`num_processes` is the number of client processes per machine, defined in `run-machine.sh`.
+  * To modify the code for your machine names, change the machine names in `bomb.sh` and `run-server.sh`.

-1. The HERD folder should be a subdir in your home directory.
+2. The HERD folder should be a subdir in your home directory.
 This is required by the bash scripts.
 Create this folder on the server machine and mount it at all clients via NFS.

-2. Add the `scripts` folder to your `PATH`.
+3. Add the `scripts` folder to your `PATH`.

-3. Increase the `shmmax` and `shmall` parameters to very large values by running `init.sh`.
+4. Increase the `shmmax` and `shmall` parameters to very large values by running `init.sh`.

-4. Create hugepages at the server machine.
+5. Create hugepages at the server machine.
 Use the `hugepages-create.sh` script in the `scripts` folder.
 I suggest creating 4096 hugepages on each socket.
 	```bash
 	# To create 4096 hugepages on socket 0